 Central government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties.
-Grants received from government departments are set out in the subjective analysis in Note 25 on reporting for resources allocation decisions.
-Grant receipts outstanding at 31 March 2016 are shown in Note 31.
+Grants received from government departments are set out in Note 25.
+Grant receipts outstanding at 31 March 2017 are shown in Note 31.